open-dynamic-robot-initiative/master-board/firmware/README.md

 ```bash
 sudo usermod -a -G dialout $USER
 ```
-You need to reboot your computer for this change to take effect.
+You need to reboot your computer for this change to take effect, or run `newgrp dialout` to enter a shell where the group has been added to your user

 The master board need to be connected to a host computer via the PROG connector, and to be powered from a DC source from 5V to 60V.
 The programmer is a simple USB to SERIAL adapter with line RTS and DTR accessible.